-The purpose of the Expertise Exchange sessions at Cyberlearning 2019 is for session leaders with some expertise in a topic to share information with community members who want to learn more about the topic, to provide a forum for participants to discuss how they might incorporate the topic into their work, and to broker connections between community members who are interested in a topic.
+The purpose of the Expertise Exchange sessions at Cyberlearning 2019 is for session leaders with some expertise in a topic to (1) share information with participants who want to learn more about the topic, (2) provide a forum for participants to discuss how they might incorporate the topic into their work, and (3) broker connections between community members who are interested in a topic.
 Session leaders are asked to allocate at least half of the session for interactive participation.

 Expertise Exchange Sessions